 The Next Generation of Pharmaceutical Manufacturing is Here

 As you read this, a U.S. company is developing living nanomachines engineered to produce life-saving medicines faster and at lower cost than ever thought possible.
-You can be forgiven if that sounds like the plot of a sci-fi blockbuster, but this is what’s actually happening at the San Diego headquarters of Pfenex Inc. (NYSE MKT: PFNX).
+You can be forgiven if that sounds like the plot of a sci-fi blockbuster, but this is what’s actually happening at the San Diego headquarters of Pfenex Inc. (NYSE American: PFNX).

 Pfenex is a different kind of pharmaceutical manufacturer.
 So different, in fact, that the approval path for the medicines they are working on was not even defined in the U.S. until 2010.
 Pfenex makes so-called “biosimilars,” compounds that are highly similar to other, previously approved biologic drugs.
 Because of their lower cost, it’s thought that biosimilars will create significant savings for the U.S. health-care system, and address concerns about steadily rising drug prices.
 Biosimilar drugs have been approved for sale in European Union countries for almost a decade.
 Pfenex’s biosimilars harness the natural creative capacity of bacteria to build highly complex molecules.
 Using the company’s proprietary genetic toolbox, Pfenex’s scientists modify the expression of a particular bacterium (P. fluorescens), turning the tiny critters into microscopic factories that produce medicine instead of mold.